Photo by Nikki Doyle

 INSECT REPELLENT: Mosquitoes, black flies and sand gnats will be encountered in Belize.
 Avon Skin so Soft is the best defense against sand gnats found in coastal areas.
 A strong pump style repellent is good against mosquitoes and black flies that occur in the jungle.
 A layer of lightweight, light in color clothing is an effective defense against insects.
 In recent years, clients have been very happy with a Eucalyptus Lemon Natural Repellent as an alternative to products with Deet.
 We also highly recommend Avon Skin so Soft Bug Guard when we encounter no see ums (sand gnats).The skies are not black with insects.
 However, if you can’t tolerate a week of insect bites, a trip to the tropics is not for you!

 CORAL SAFE SUNSCREEN: If you have had a chance to look over our website packing list, you will have noticed several brands of Coral Safe Sunscreens.
 There are many out there, some that claim to be safe but actually are not.
-A key ingredient to avoid is oxybenzone, harmful to marine life.
-Two brands that we personally like are: Raw Element and Stream2Sea, although there are other good brands on the market.
+A key ingredient to avoid is oxybenzone, harmful to marine life. three brands that we personally like are: Raw Element, Stream2Sea and Blue Lizard although there are other good brands on the market.
 Review this link for more details: Coral Safe We truly appreciate your consideration of coral safe sunscreen to help reduce our impact on the fragile marine ecosystem.

 CAMERAS: Photographing jungle and marine scenes can be exciting as well as distracting!
 Sometimes its highly recommended to leave the camera behind and simply be in the moment!
 Your Blue Water Ventures guides will photo document your trip and we will send a photo link to you.
 Over the years, we have preferred the Olympus Tough Underwater Camera with the round lens rather than the square lens.
 Other clients have been extremely happy with the Cannon or Fiji underwater cameras.
 GoPro cameras work extremely well with their wide angle settings but are less effective for distance.
 Be sure to review your equipment prior to arrival.
 We will gladly offer any guidance on your equipment that we can.